 As you prepare to make your call, make sure that your overall credit picture is in good enough shape to warrant the limit increase.
 Check your credit report before placing the call to make sure that your credit history is accurately reflected.
 Errors in your credit report that have gone undetected, such as a fraudulent account opened in your name, could undermine your plans (not to mention your credit score).
-If you believe there is a mistake on your credit report, you can resolve it with a single click using our credit correction service.
+Let MoneyTips protect your credit and your identity with a free trial.

 Be prepared to explain why you want an increase in your limit.
 Don't be afraid to search competing credit card offers and use them in your discussion if necessary.
 It's usually more expensive for a credit card issuer to find a new customer than it is to keep an existing one.

 Remember that an increase in your credit limit will only increase your credit score when the amount you spend doesn't increase very much.
 If you look at the limit increase as an opportunity to spend a lot more money, at best you will keep your credit score constant.
 At worst, you will drop your credit score by spending more than you can afford to pay, carrying over balances and building up interest charges.